grycap/scar/examples/mpi/README.md

 * [Batch] Upload a tar.gz archive file with the public and private keys in the root of the archive to the root of the bucket __scar-mpi__

-* [Batch multinode parallel] Be sure that you have access to the internet.
-You could create a private network for the nodes and a NAT EC2 instance both in the same security group.
+* [Batch] Be sure that you have access to the internet.
+You could create a private network for the node(s) and a NAT EC2 instance, both in the same security group.

 * [Batch] Upload the modified __run_helper.yaml__ file to the bucket __scar-mpi/input__ to start the execution